ornellion/100DaysOfCode/round2-log.md

 The Magic 8 Ball is simple enough - decided to take some time to make sure that I could complete it using both `if/else if/else` and `switch` statements.
 Took me a little while to grasp the logic rather than referring blindly to previous examples.
 I'm slowly beginning to Codecademy using AI Hints - it's more interactive but sometimes it's also just...wrong

 Also completed the quick freeCodeCamp course on CSS Animation.
 I don't see (right now) what I'll be animating but who knows.
 Maybe I'll find creating CSS art a fun hobby!

+---

+### Day 37: April 11, 2024

+**Today's Progress**:

+- Continued with **Introduction: JavaScript Syntax, Part I** Unit.
+Completed Race Day project.
+- Started learning about Functions
+- freeCodeCamp: Started **Learn CSS Transforms by Building a Penguin** course (29% completed)

+**Thoughts**:

+Oh functions, how I missed you so! 🥲 All my Python knowledge is coming back, even if it's tripping me up a little when it comes to syntax.
+There are subtle but important nuances.
+Also started the final course for the freeCodeCamp Responsive Web Design Certification 🙌 I've come this far it makes sense to complete the final two project and gain the certification!
+That way both of the resources will be going through JavaScript!